TIBCOSoftware/snappydata/docs/install/upgrade.md

 	- Ensure that no operations are currently running on the system.

 	- Use a path for the Parquet file that has enough space to hold the table data.
-Once the re-import is successful, make sure that the Parquet is deleted explicitly .
+Once the re-import has completed successfully, make sure that the Parquet files are deleted explicitly.

-The following example demonstrates how you can store/load from Parquet:
+The following example demonstrates how you can re-create your column tables using a Parquet-based external table:

 ```
 snappy> create external table table1Parquet using parquet options (path '...') as select * from table1;